 The Riga International Airport (RIX) is just a 15-minute drive from the Old Town.
 Download the Yandex.Taxi app (iPhone | Android) so you can easily book your taxi without having to haggle over the price.

 There are also several car rental companies at the airport if you plan to check out the various sites around Latvia.
+And, of course, if you would rather have someone else do the planning there are plenty of affordable tours of Riga (and Latvia as a whole).

 Best Time to Visit Riga